dukie/inculgakkou/README.md

 Changelog:

 05.05.2014
-After i've heard some wishes it was decided to emplement english study funsctionality.
+After i've heard some wishes it was decided to implement english study functionality.
 Right now just "new-word-reminder" style.